rancher/docs/content/rancher/v2.x/en/tools/logging/embedded-elasticsearch/_index.md

 weight: 100
 ---

-If your organization doesn't have any logging solutions, you can use Rancher's Embedded Elasticsearch option to log record from your cluster.
+If your organization doesn't have any logging solutions, you can use Rancher's Embedded Elasticsearch option to log records from your cluster.
 This option sets up an instance of [Elasticsearch](https://www.elastic.co/) within your cluster, and then uses cluster resources to run it.

 >**Notes:**
 >